dd9jn/rfc4880bis/crypto-refresh.md

 Note that all these Armor Header Lines are to consist of a complete line.
 The header lines, therefore, MUST start at the beginning of a line, and MUST NOT have text other than whitespace following them on the same line.
-These line endings are considered a part of the Armor Header Line for the purposes of determining the content they delimit.
-This is particularly important when computing a cleartext signature (see {{cleartext-signature}}).

 ### Armor Headers